Penny-Zhang/mit-6-null/week1/mon/README.md

 ![Image of terminal page](https://github.com/Penny-Zhang/images/blob/main/terminal.png).

 **basic and convenient use:**
-1) it can show date and specific time when you enter "date" on it.
+1) it can show date and specific time when you enter "date" on it<br/>
-2) when write "echo + anything you want it to show you", it will just show the things you write after "echo".
+2) when write "echo + anything you want it to show you", it will just show the things you write after "echo"<br/>
-   ( e.g. type "echo 'Hello, world'" ; "echo Hello\ World").
+    ( e.g. type "echo 'Hello, world'" ; "echo Hello\ World")<br/>
-3) environment variable:
+3) environment variable:<br/>
     a) echo $PATH: show the path of command on my comnputer <br/>
           *absolute path: path that fully determine the locatiuon of a file* <br/> *relative path: path that is relative to the place where you are* <br/>
     b) pwd: show currently location <br/>
     c) cd + ...: change the currently working directory (shell prompt will show that) <br/>